Challenges: Driving Engagement Through Competition

 - After creating the challenge, visit the Programs > Challenges area to see how your challenge will appear to users.
 Note that if you set up an opt-in challenge you will find it in the Available tab.

-- If you like, you can also experiment with creating a team.
+- If you like, you can also experiment with creating a team then joining your team while proxied as other test users.

-- After logging example trips, visit your challenge’s leaderboard to see if you’re winning!
-It’s not exactly stiff competition, but still useful to see for yourself.
+- After logging example trips, visit your challenge’s leaderboard to see who is winning!
 (Remember, leaderboards update approximately every 15 minutes so you may have to wait after logging for results to appear.)

 Lesson 3: Rewarding Challenge Participants (~ 20 minutes)